 - A destination where the community can connect, express themselves and grow together.

 From a set of drawings through to a complex CAD model, dozens of designs were created which gradually evolved into the final pavilion.

-Taking the three dimensional shapes of diatoms found in the Han River, and carving out enlarged versions of these forms from an oblong built on top of the barge.
+Taking the three dimensional shapes of diatoms found in the Han River, enlarged versions of these forms were carved out from an oblong built on top of the barge.
 The overall shape of the oblong was simply made from a set of wooden vertical clad planes.

 Like many of Luke’s installations the artwork will be completed by the presence of the public.
 Space has been made for Han River Pavilion to be programmed and animated by the host organisation.